lnxpy/postern/README.md

 - [ ] Designing the templates
 - [ ] Getting ready for the deployment on the server
 - [ ] **Getting ready for the great celebration :)**
-- [.]
-Adding some features to Postern
+- [ ] Adding some features to Postern..

 ### Thanks to..
 * [Django](https://djangoproject.com)